andrasq/node-qrpc/Readme.md

 If the whenListening callback is provided, it will be invoked once the server is listening for incoming calls.

+### server.wrap( object [,methods] [,options] )

+Add handlers for the methods whose names are in the `methods` array (default all).
+The handlers will expect the method arguments list in `req.m` and will return all arguments given to the method callback to the calling client.

+To wrap functions, pass an object with the functions as named properties.

+Options:

+- `prefix` - build the rpc handlerName by prepending `prefix` to the method name

 ### server.close( )

 Stop listening for calls.